 - Securitized assets: This type of asset has a predictable cash flow.
 Examples include debts and automobile loans.

 You’re able to trade all of these assets on-chain with the Bytom protocol.
 And, this has a lot of benefits.
-Recording asset ownership and exchanges on the blockchain creates a more efficient and secure system than what’s currently available.
+Recording asset ownership and exchanges on the blockchain create a more efficient and secure system than what’s currently available.

-It removes the much of the bloat that middlemen create in asset transfers and record keeping.
+It removes much of the bloat that middlemen create in asset transfers and record keeping.
 Removing the middlemen leads to lower costs and transfer times.
 This removal also has the added benefit of giving you full control of your assets.
-You no longer have to trust a third-party to keep accurate records because they’re stored on an immutable, public ledger.
+You no longer have to trust a third party to keep accurate records because they’re stored on an immutable, public ledger.
 And, because the asset records are distributed worldwide across nodes, there’s not a single point of failure in which a malicious actor can manipulate the data.